palmuuuu/cs338/eve.md

 13649, 120780, 133707, 66992, 128221]
 ```

+### Task: Figure out the encrypted message sent from Alice to Bob

 ### Step 1: Defining Variables and Formula

 According to the RSA algorithm, we know that the cipher sent by Alice to Bob is encrypted using the following formula: